 Certain ticks can transmit diseases to humans, which require antibiotic treatment.
 Most well known of these is Lyme disease, carried by ticks that are most often found on deer.
 Other conditions that ticks can pass to humans include Rocky Mountain spotted fever, babesiosis, ehrlichiosis, and Southern Tick Associated Rash Illness.
 Antibiotics can treat all of these conditions, with Rocky Mountain spotted fever having potentially the most fatalities when untreated.
-But in the world of ticks, only a handful of ticks will give you a tick bite that will transmit one of these diseases.
+But in the world of ticks, only a handful of ticks will give you a bite that will transmit one of these diseases.

 Many people believe they should be given antibiotics right away if they have received a tick bite.
 This may make sense if you live in an area where there is a proliferation of disease bearing ticks.
-Alternately if you can’t find the tick that bit you (most do stay attached), or you get a tick bite and your immune system is already impaired, it may make sense to start antibiotic treatment right away.
+Alternately if you can’t find the tick that bit you (most do stay attached), or you get a bite and your immune system is already impaired, it may make sense to start antibiotic treatment right away.

 In most cases, the most sensible course if you get a tick bite, especially if you have the tick and remove it, is to have the tick tested for presence of disease.
 In a world where physicians are trying hard to not give antibiotics unless deemed medically necessary, there’s no point in starting antibiotics until you know whether a bite has put you at risk for infection.
 Another course you can take, particularly if you don’t have the tick but notice a bite, is to look for symptoms of illness within a few days after receiving a tick bite.